5l1v3r1/WhatsSpy-Public-wiki/troubleshooting.markdown

 Check the error logs at /var/log/nginx/error.log if you use Nginx.
 Apache would be roughly the same.

-#### Error after update to `1.3.0`
+#### Error after database update

-Update `1.3.0` has a small database adjustment which can cause problems.
+Some updates have a small database adjustment which can cause problems.
 Check if the `api/?whatsspy=getStats` yields any "The following error occured when trying to upgrade DB:" error.
 Usually the problem is that the `whatsspy` database user has no rights to alter the database table.
 You can do the following to adjust this:

 ```
 psql -U postgres